Prabhjotsingh555/PrabhjotBookStore/PrabhjotBookStore/README.txt

 21. Requested unknown parameter 'price' for row 0, column 2.
 For more information about this error,          ..........ERROR..........
 22. To solve this issue i changed the price name in js to listPrice Test it = IT WORKED

+ 0411

+23. For diing new fiels i update the product class
+24. Delete the old mgration